lcomplete/huntly/README.en.md

 #### Using the Server Installation Package

-Download the installation package for your corresponding operating system from [Releases](https://github.com/lcomplete/huntly/releases), and run it after installation, if the server cannot be started, please try starting it in administrator mode.
+Download the installation package for your corresponding operating system from [Releases](https://github.com/lcomplete/huntly/releases), and run it after installation.

+**Note: Administrator privileges are required to run on Windows.**

 #### Run with docker